 Once the IUHPFL Office has received all application components, students will receive an email verifying that the full application dossier has been completed.

-French and Spanish students may indicate their country of preference.
-Requests will be taken into consideration, but cannot be guaranteed.
+Students apply by language rather than by program site.
 We encourage applicants and their parents/guardians to be open to all program sites for the language.

 Before sending appraisal requests in the Student Portal, students should talk with their desired appraisers in person and politely ask if they are willing to complete an appraisal for them.
 When the student submits the Appraisal Request Form, an email is automatically generated and sent to the appraiser, asking them to fill out the appraisal before the December deadline.